 10. Don’t let the weirdness put you off!

 Despite its inherent mystery and haunting legends, the Black Sea remains a hugely popular holiday spot.
 Its placid nature means that it is often perfect for cruise ships to sail on, and the fact it is so well connected across Europe is another boost.

 It’s only been in recent years that we have been able to identify some of the major pollutants of the Black Sea.
 For example, we can now see that pesticides and mercury are likely to make up much of the harmful additives swept into the sea over the years.

 However, continuing evidence shows that there are unique species popping up in the Black Sea all the time.
 For example, the Pelagic Pipefish is unique to the region, and it is a species that we are still learning a lot about!
 The region is also said to be replete with oysters, the first living specimens close to Georgia to be found in almost 40 years.

 12. Anchovy fishing is huge out here.

 However, the Black Sea is popularly used for fishing for anchovies!
 It’s thought that around 300,000 of these fish are swept up out of the sea each year, generally towards the later months of the year when things start to turn chilly.

-Do you have any interesting or fun facts about the Black Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Black Sea?
+Share them in the comments below!